mrbean-233/-NETWORKWALKS-B083-WK2-CYBERSECURITY-LAB-SETUP/README.md

 `FA:B4:D0:F4:F3:A6`
 `B8:1E:A4:D3:FD:2F`

-I then eventually opened the **Topology** section in Zenmap, enabled the legend, and saved the network topology in PDF format as required by the practical task.
+I then opened the **Topology** section in Zenmap, enabled the legend, and saved the network topology in PDF format as required by the practical task.

 # 5. Evidences Collected 📸